scp-079/screen/pages/tools/clean.md

 )
 ```

-情形 9：向 USER 发送协助请求，调用 delete all 功能，用于实现单个群组的 /dafm 功能
+Scenario 9: Send a request for assistance to USER, call the delete all function to implement the /dafm function for a single group

 ```python
 exchange_text = format_data(